Brokers: Shed the Manager Role and Become a Leader

 So, are you a leader in the industry?

-But, what is a leader, really?
+But, what is a leader?
 Here are five characteristics you need to develop before you can be a true leader:

 A planner.
-Leaders are able to take what they see from that birds-eye view and translate it into a business plan that reflects market conditions and gets results.
+Leaders can take what they see from that birds-eye view and translate it into a business plan that reflects market conditions and gets results.
 By December of this year, they have all of 2008 on paper and are ready to attack.

 A collaborator.
 Leaders know they need help, and they can’t do everything alone.
-And really good leaders are able to identify, recruit and collaborate with people and other organizations that can add balance and effectiveness to their business.
+And really good leaders can identify, recruit and collaborate with people and other organizations that can add balance and effectiveness to their business.

 An enabler.
 Great leaders enable their employees to reach and achieve more by getting them what they need to do their jobs.
 Leaders will stop at nothing to make sure their employees have everything they need to achieve personal as well as business success.

 A motivator.
 Leaders instill a strong sense of ownership among employees.
 When your team members feel they own their job, they reach new heights of achievement and motivation.
-And leaders are able to get everyone to accept personal responsibility to get their jobs done, and done well.
+And leaders can get everyone to accept personal responsibility to get their jobs done, and done well.

 I’ve included a link to an article I think you’ll find helpful in your transition to leadership called “Five Steps to Leading a Team Effectively.”
 Take a quick look and enjoy!